UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

       with a calculation in their favorite language
     - Learners understand when it is possible/impossible and/or useful/useless to run a job with multiple cores
+    - Learners can argue why they should stick to their programming languages, even if it is not the fastest

     Prior: